oracle/weblogic-toolkit-ui/README.md

 WebLogic Toolkit UI or give us feedback or suggestions about what features and improvements you would like to see.
 We would love to hear from you.

+To join our public channel, please visit this [site](https://weblogic-slack-inviter.herokuapp.com/) to get an invitation.
+The invitation email will include details of how to access our Slack workspace.
+After you are logged in, please come to `#general` and say, “hello!”

 ## Related Projects
 For detailed documentation and access to WebLogic Toolkit-related projects, see: